Serhioromano/vscode-gitflow/README.md

 ### Working remotely

 In order to push branches to or delete branches from a remote repository like GitHub, you must be authenticated.
-For github there are 2 main ways to work with repositories - over SSH protocol or over HTTPS.
+For GitHub there are 2 main ways to work with repositories - over SSH protocol or over HTTPS.
 Those 2 different protocols usually refer to repository with different URL.
-Here is example of the SSH and HTTPS urls for this extension.
+Here is example of the SSH and HTTPS URLs for this extension.

 ```text
 https://github.com/Serhioromano/vscode-gitflow.git
 git@github.com:Serhioromano/vscode-gitflow.git
 ```

-You can clone a repository with either url.
+You can clone a repository with either URL.

 #### SSH (recommended)